Healthdirect Free Australian health advice you can count on.

 Cholecystitis (gallbladder inflammation)

 See your doctor if you have abdominal pain, fever, nausea and vomiting.
-If the pain is so bad that you can’t sit still or get comfortable, go straight to your nearest hospital emergency department.
+If the pain is so bad that you can’t get comfortable, go straight to your nearest hospital emergency department.

 Key facts